sybrew/the-seo-framework/readme.txt

 * Primary term (category) selection to influence breadcrumbs and links.
 * Output of structured data via Schema.org JSON-LD scripts.
 * Altering oEmbed for improved sharing on Discord.
-* Detection of various other SEO tools to help you switch graciously.
+* Detection of various other SEO plugins to help you switch graciously.
 * Translation plugins like WPML, Polylang, WPGlobus, and MultilingualPress.
 * E-commerce plugins like WooCommerce and Easy Digital Downloads.
+* Blocking of SEO analysis and AI crawlers for Moz, OpenAI, Apple, and others, [via robots.txt](https://kb.theseoframework.com/?p=263).
 * Forum plugins like bbPress and wpForo.
 * Editing posts and terms via WordPress's native bulk-and-quick-edit interfaces.
 * Headless mode via a single [constant definition](https://kb.theseoframework.com/?p=136).